wjenh/pidp1-mods/Docs/UsingDynamicIots.md

 This behavior can't be bypassed.
 This is again a strange real PDP-1 behavior.
 So, don't get caught by it if you're passing control information in the IO register and use an IOT in that range!

+## Waits, completions, and pulses

+IOTs are called twice, once at the internal subclock time TP7 with pulse set to 0, and again at internal subclock time TP10 with pulse set to 1.
+In the original hardware, the first time was intended to have IOT hardware do any setup needed, then the second time for it to complete its operation.

+This isn't normally important to you, **EXCEPT** for the case where an IOT is called in 'wait' mode, i and c, bits 5 and 6, are 1,0, then you **must** call `IOCOMPLETE()` or IOCOMPLETE_IFNEEDED() at some point, either in the IOT or in a poll.
+Until this is done, the emulator will enter and remain in 'io hold' state.

+However, the proper complete status is only passed to IOTs during TP7, so if you don't process your IOT when pulse is 0, you won't know a wait was asked for, and if you don't complete what you don't know to complete, things will not work out well.

+This mostly applies to 'need completion pulse', where the i,c bits are 0,1.
+However, no harm is done if you don't issue completion, it just means that IOT i 0 will hang, but it's rarely used.

+The best practice is to always use IOCOMPLETE() or IOTCOMPLETEIFNEEDED() if your IOT is called with completion set and to always process during pulse 1, TP10, unless you have some special requirements.

 ## Other common functions

 If you have any special initialization to do before your IOT is called, implement `iotStart()`.